 1. Freud D12100X

-Despite being in the low price range, Freud D12100X caught our eyes with its shear-face grind design.
+Despite being in the low price range, Freud D12100X caught my eye with its shear-face grind design.
 You may not know, but this construction allows the delivery of seamless cuts even if the saw produces less amp rating.
 Using this blade on your miter saw offers less material waste and maximum cutting performance.

-Trimming is also an intricate task, so trust us when we say you’ll need a blade with less noise and vibrations.
-Fortunately for you, Freud D12100X has laser-cut stabilizer vents to prevent that.
+Trimming is also an intricate task, so trust me when I say you’ll need a blade with less noise and vibrations.
+Fortunately, the Freud D12100X has laser-cut stabilizer vents to prevent that.

-This blade is compatible with 12-inch miter saws over 10-inch, and its 100 teeth count will surely give you a smooth cutting capacity.
+This blade is compatible with 12-inch miter saws, and its 100 teeth count will surely give you a smooth cutting capacity.

 2. Forrest CM26905105 Chopmaster